Asymptotic properties of Bernstein estimators on the simplex: The models

 \begin{remark} An alternative way to write the Bernstein density estimator \eqref{eq:histogram.estimator} is as a specific finite mixture of Dirichlet densities:

-where the value of the density of the $\text{Dirichlet}(\bb{\alpha},\beta)$ distribution at $\bb{x}\in \mathcal{S}$ is
+where the value of the density of the $\mathrm{Dirichlet}(\bb{\alpha},\beta)$ distribution at $\bb{x}\in \mathcal{S}$ is

-This means that the density estimator $\hat{f}_{n,m}$ is part of the larger class of finite Dirichlet mixtures, where more liberty could be placed on the choice of weights (i.e.\ the braces for each summand), in the same way that finite beta mixtures, studied for example in \cite{MR2589319,MR3120829,MR3139345,MR3488598,MR3740722,arXiv:1906.08882}, are generalizations of one-dimensional Bernstein density estimators.
+(The Dirichlet density is illustrated in Fig.~\ref{fig:dirichlet.densities}.)
+This means that the density estimator $\hat{f}_{n,m}$ is part of the larger class of finite Dirichlet mixtures, where more liberty could be placed on the choice of the weights (i.e., the braces for each summand), in the same way that finite beta mixtures, studied for example in \cite{MR2227397,MR2589319,MR3120829,MR3139345,MR3488598,MR3740722,MR3916632}, are generalizations of one-dimensional Bernstein density estimators.
 We leave this point for future research.
-For further information on finite mixture models, we refer the reader to \cite{MR1789474}. \end{remark}
+For further information on finite mixture models, we refer the reader to \citet{MR1789474}. \end{remark}